 Choosing the Perfect WordPress Hosting

 First, let’s get your self-hosted WordPress blog a nice cosy home.
 Again, unless you own web servers, you will need to rent server space.
-We’ve covered this topic many times in the past here, here and here but if you’ve never seen those posts, here is a quick summary of the factors you need to keep in mind when choosing the right web hosting for your WordPress blog:
+We’ve covered this topic many times in the past but if you’ve never seen those posts, here is a quick summary of the factors you need to keep in mind when choosing the right web hosting for your WordPress blog:

 - Cost: Don’t always go for the cheapest deal in the market.
 At the same time, don’t pay for features you don’t need now or in the near future.
 Paying for what you need means you must know the requirements of your self-hosted WordPress blog beforehand.
-Web hosts such as WPEngine, Bluehost, GoDaddy, and HostMonster have some great prices, even for managed WordPress hosting.
+Many web hosts have some great prices especially when they’re running a promo, even for managed WordPress hosting.
 Additionally, if you catch any of them in good moods, you can take advantage of generous discounts and coupons to cut down on your web hosting costs (checkout our WordPress coupons page to see some of the hosts’ current specials).
 Start small or depending on your website’s needs, and scale up or down accordingly.
 Don’t play cheap with your online business, but don’t let a business swindle you.

 - Features & Performance: You want to be with a web host that “…guarantees up times, super-fast servers, [unlimited] bandwidth and enough disk space to accommodate your needs.”
 But how much is enough?
 Most web hosts provide un-metered disk space, unlimited bandwidth and unlimited sub-domains among other features.
 As a baseline though, 5GB worth of bandwidth per month and 5GB disk space should be enough for most people.
 Other features to keep in mind include addon domains, backup services, email and script support among others.
 On up times, Jetpack comes with a great feature that sends you email alerts every time your site goes down.
 If you start getting a lot of these alerts, you should consider changing your web host or upgrading to a superior hosting plan.